Immunological memory: Evolution of innate immune memory

-Immune memory brings a big evolutionary advantage when the organism is facing repeated infections.
-Inflammation is very costly and increased effectivity of response accelerates pathogen elimination and prevents damage to the host's own tissue.
+Immune memory brings a major evolutionary advantage when the organism faces repeated infections.
+Inflammation is very costly, and increased effectivity of response accelerates pathogen elimination and prevents damage to the host's own tissue.
 Classical adaptive immune memory evolved in jawed vertebrates and in jawless fish (lamprey), which is approximately just 1% of living organisms.
-It is not a surprise that we can report some form of immune memory in other species.
-In plants and invertebrates, we can see faster kinetics, increased magnitude of immune response and improved survival rate after secondary infection encounters.
+Some form of immune memory is, therefore, reported in other species.
+In plants and invertebrates, faster kinetics, increased magnitude of immune response and an improved survival rate can be seem after secondary infection encounters.
 Immune memory is common for the vast majority of biodiversity on earth.

 It has been proposed that immune memory in innate and adaptive immunity represents an evolutionary continuum in which a more robust immune response evolved first, mediated by epigenetic reprogramming.
 In contrast, specificity through antigen-specific receptors evolved later in some vertebrates.